98may/98may.github.io/README.md

-# Martin Saveski's Website
+# Ayan Mao's Website

 ## Updates guide
-Change one of the files in `_data`, unless you are changing the look of the website.
+Step 1: Change one of the files in `_data`, unless you are changing the look of the website.

-Test changes with:
+Step 2: Test changes with:
 ```
 jekyll serve
 ```
+Step 3: Deploy to your github.io
+OR
 Push to the ML web directory:
 ```
 rm -rf public_html